-\Cref{thm:prox-J} suggests that the following assumption should be in place in order for the intersections with \(\interior\X\) in the formulas therein be superfluous. \begin{assumption} \(\range\prox_{\lambda f}\subseteq\interior\dom\kernel\). \end{assumption} \begin{remark} This assumption is ubiquitous for ensuring well-defined Bregman minimization algorithms, as it allows the output of one proximal operation to be used as input for the next iteration.
-When \(f\) is convex and \(\dom f\cap\interior\X\neq\emptyset\), this requirement is automatically guaranteed by standard subdifferential calculus arguments.
-More generally, a sufficient condition ensuring \cref{ass:range} is the following constraint qualification on the boundary:
+\begin{remark} This assumption is ubiquitous for ensuring well-defined Bregman minimization algorithms, as it allows the output of one proximal operation to be used as input for the next iteration.
+We mention some simple known sufficient conditions ensuring its validity: \begin{enumerate} \item When \(f\) is convex and \(\dom f\cap\interior\X\neq\emptyset\), this requirement is automatically guaranteed by standard subdifferential calculus arguments.